Saturday, January 13, 2024

 A: If you're in a region like my region, CLIP ON A WIRE

 Shortwave listening on the XHDATA D-328 is an interesting experience.
 The whip antenna is just a little too short to pull in more than the stronger SW stations with good readability.
 This is at least the case in my region, the Pacific NW US, where we are thousands of miles from the closest SW broadcast transmitters.
-Of course, this can also depend on SW ionospheric conditions.
+I also live in a narrow valley, which impedes some signals.
+Of course, your success using just the whip on SW can also depend on SW ionospheric conditions.

 The tradeoff?
 You add 15-20 feet or so (about 5-7 meters) of wire to the whip antenna, using an alligator clip, and SW is lively, and most medium to strong SW stations are fully readable, with great sound through the headphones!
 And when tuning -- SLOWLY -- across the SW band you'll also catch more stations.
 Like with MW, you have to tune slowly to allow the DSP chip to 'capture' the signal, and then resolve it.
 Once it does, it holds onto the signal very well -- just as with MW.